Smoke (TV series): Development

-It was announced in December 2022 that Dennis Lehane and Taron Egerton, who had worked together on Apple TV+'s miniseries Black Bird, would reteam for Firebug, a new miniseries at Apple TV+, inspired by the crimes of arsonist John Leonard Orr.
+It was announced in December 2022 that Dennis Lehane and Taron Egerton, who had worked together on Apple TV+'s miniseries Black Bird, would reteam for Firebug, a new television series at Apple TV+, inspired by the crimes of arsonist John Leonard Orr.
 In addition to starring, Egerton serves as executive producer alongside Richard Plepler through Eden Productions, Dan Friedkin and Bradley Thomas through Imperative Entertainment, Joe Chappelle, Marc Smerling for Truth Podcasting Corp, Jane Bartelme and Kary Antholis for Crime Story Media, LLC.

 Casting

 In March 2024, Jurnee Smollett and John Leguizamo joined the cast, with Kari Skogland set to direct and executive produce the series.
 Chappelle and Jim McKay also directed the episodes.
 Rafe Spall, Greg Kinnear, Ntare Mwine and Hannah Emily Anderson would be added to the cast in May.

 Filming

 Filming began in Vancouver in March 2024.

 Release

 The first two episodes of the series were shown at the 2025 Tribeca Festival on June 12, 2025.
 The series was retitled from Firebug to Smoke, and it premiered on June 27, 2025.